5th Street Neighborhood Greenway

 What is a Neighborhood Greenway?

-Neighborhood Greenways (also referred to in some cities as "Bike Boulevards") are neighborhood streets with low vehicle traffic volume and speed that are designated and designed to prioritize people travelling by foot, bike, scooter, etc. Neighborhood Greenways do not involve striping designated bike lanes; the expectation is that people travelling by bike may enjoy full use of the roadway (as shown in the photo above) due to low traffic volume and speed.
+Neighborhood Greenways (also referred to in some cities as "Bike Boulevards") are neighborhood streets with low vehicle traffic volume and speed that are designated and designed to prioritize people travelling by foot, bike, scooter, etc. They do not prohibit vehicle access, but are designed with traffic calming and diversion elements (such as traffic circles, traffic diverters, and speed cushions) that discourage cut through traffic and speeding in order to make the street as safe and appealing as possible for those travelling by foot and bike.

-For more information, visit the National Association of City Transportation Officials' page on Bike Boulevards.
+For more information, please visit the National Association of City Transportation Officials' page on Bike Boulevards.

 Community Engagement